 Data can be submitted multiple times.
-In each occasion the data will be saved.
-However please note that for later use the Commission will always take the latest version of the submitted data.
+On each occasion the data will be saved.
+However please note that for assessment the Commission will always take the latest version of the submitted data.

-4.3.
 Help during the reporting

-If you need support please contact:
+If you need support, please contact:

-- For general questions about NECPR reporting: EC-NECP-REPORTING@ec.europa.eu - For questions on substance on dataflows reported in ReportNet 3: govreg@eea.europa.eu - For questions on substance on dataflows reported in ReportENER: EC-NECP-REPORTING@ec.europa.eu - For technical support for ReportNet 3: helpdesk@reportnet.europa.eu - For technical support for ReportENER: EC-E-PLATFORM-IT-SUPPORT@ec.europa.eu - For technical suport on EU Login: Help (europa.eu)
+- For general questions about NECPR reporting: EC-NECP-REPORTING@ec.europa.eu - For questions on substance on dataflows reported in: - o ReportNet 3: govreg@eea.europa.eu - o ReportENER: EC-NECP-REPORTING@ec.europa.eu - For technical support for - o ReportNet 3: helpdesk@reportnet.europa.eu - o ReportENER: EC-E-PLATFORM-IT-SUPPORT@ec.europa.eu - For technical support on EU Login: Help (europa.eu)

-5. QUALITY ASSURANCE AND QUALITY CONTROL
+13. QUALITY ASSURANCE AND QUALITY CONTROL